eobrain/funcgo/README.md

 # funcgo

-Funcgo is a compiler that converts Functional Go into Clojure.
+Funcgo is a compiler that converts Functional Go into Clojure, to run on the JVM or as JavaScript.

+(Go-like Functional Go converts to Clojure just as Ruby-like Coffeescript converts to JavaScript.)

+## Status

+The compiler and language is still in alpha.
+You are welcome to try it, and any feedback would be more than welcome, but be aware that the language is not yet stable and it is likely there will be non-backward-compatible changes before the 1.0 release.

 The compiler itself is written in Functional Go.
 (Turtles all the way down!)

+Coming soon is an easy-to-use Leiningen plugin, and a REPL.

 ## Introduction to the Funcgo Language